 The raw, electrifying bridge between Chicago's blues legends and the rock guitar gods they inspired.

-Buddy Guy arrived in Chicago with a guitar and a dream, sleeping in a train station before being taken under the wing of Muddy Waters.
-At Chess Records, his wild, feedback-drenched style was often considered too unpolished for release, but it became his trademark.
-His explosive stage presence—playing with his teeth, walking through the crowd—directly shaped the showmanship of Jimi Hendrix and others.
-For decades, he was a revered musician's musician before finally receiving wider commercial recognition in the 1990s.
+Buddy Guy slept in a Chicago train station before Muddy Waters took him under his wing.
+At Chess Records, his wild, feedback-drenched style was often deemed too unpolished for release, but it became his trademark.
+He played his guitar with his teeth and walked through crowds, directly shaping the showmanship of Jimi Hendrix and others.
+For decades, he was a musician's musician before wider commercial recognition arrived in the 1990s.
 He remains a living conduit to blues history, his playing a visceral lesson in emotion and fire.

 1928–1945